High School of Dundee: The High School of Dundee

 In 1859, a royal charter granted by Queen Victoria changed the name of the school to The High School of Dundee, and protected the rights of the Subscribers.
 In 1877, a new curriculum was introduced, and an inclusive fee charged: prior to this, pupils had attended such classes as they chose.
 The independent future of the school was threatened by the Education (Scotland) Act 1872, which made education compulsory and took over the running of parish schools from the Church of Scotland.
 Burgh as well as parish schools now came under school boards run by local committees, and similarly ancient schools in Edinburgh and Glasgow were taken over by their respective town councils.
 The Subscribers to the High School objected to this.
 The situation was worsened by a similar Act in 1878, and legal action looked inevitable, until an alumnus, William Harris, offered, in February 1881, to donate £30,000 for the purposes of higher education in Dundee on condition that the board give up all claim to the school.
 This agreement was incorporated in an Act of Parliament, the William Harris Endowment and Dundee Education Act, 1882.
 This act led to the appointment of a single rector of the High School of Dundee, and the foundation of Harris Academy.
 Thanks to Margaret Harris, who waived her right to a life-rent of her brother's estate, a girls' school was built across Euclid Crescent in two stages between 1886 and 1890.
 A further Act was passed in 1922, and the school's current constitution is embodied in 'The High School of Dundee Scheme, 1987', sanctioned by an Order of the Court of Session made under the Education (Scotland) Act 1980, in May 1992.

 The school church is Dundee Parish Church (St Mary's), continuing a tradition that has existed since its foundation in the thirteenth century, and services and concerts are regularly held in the church.

 The school has a total of 1040 pupils in prep-school and the senior school.
 Fees for the 2021–2022 session range from £9 618.00 to £13 650.00 per annum, depending on the year of study.
 The High School of Dundee was among the first Scottish charities investigated by the Office of the Scottish Charity Regulator for the public benefit derived from their tax-exempt status, and was the first independent school in the United Kingdom judged to have demonstrated its charitable aims and "local and national benefit".

 The High School was voted Scottish Independent Secondary School of the Year 2008 by The Times.

-School houses

-The four school houses of the High School of Dundee are: